 Big Trash Animals, his series of large-scale sculptures, depicts animals made out of discarded and recycled materials.
 Through portraying animals made from the materials that are responsible for the destruction of their habitats, Bordalo II draws attention to the problem of waste and pollution, and its effect on the planet.
 His works are built with end-of-life materials: the majority found in wastelands, abandoned factories and industrial estates.
 Damaged car bumpers, used tires, garbage cans and household appliances are just some of the objects that can be identified within his vibrant sculptures; even more so in his latest series of ‘half and half’ sculptures which bring his specific choice of materials, and the message behind his work.

-It was nice seeing Bordalo II putting your work up in Aberdeen and be able to catch up with him about his highlights from the 2018 Nuart Aberdeen Festival.
+It was nice seeing Bordalo II putting his work up in Aberdeen and be able to catch up with him about his highlights from the 2018 Nuart Aberdeen Festival.
 For him Nuart is more than a Festival, it’s kind of a movement.
 It was great to be back with this great production team, in a different country, he says, as he was part of the line up for the 2017 Nuart Stavanger edition.

 I was very interested in his artistic background as he initially comes from the illegal graffiti scene and wondered how did he move onto environmental art.
 ‘Well, graffiti is my background, but I want to keep it separated from art.
 Anyway, all the time I spent in the public space back in the days gave me some comfort about how to deal with murals, streets and the whole outdoor environment.
 Environmental awareness is something that has been part of me for a very long time.
 So, when I present a new artwork, it would become a reflex, and the environment issues had already shaped my artistic approach, he explains.